Bare Rooted Trees and Planting

 Bare rooted mean that the trees are not in pots and have not been grown in pots.
-They are field grown and then removed while still dormant for sale.
-While a tree is "dormant" and sleeping for the winter it doesn't actually need to be in soil as long as the roots are protection and special attention is paid to the conditions of the plant.
+They are field grown and then removed (while still dormant) for sale.
+While a tree is "dormant" and sleeping for the winter, it doesn't actually need to be in soil as long as the roots are protected and special attention is paid to the conditions of the plant.

-Bare rooted trees are usually much preferred by orchardists and serious planter for many reasons.
-They rarely suffer transplant shock and over the short and long term establish much better root systems making them much hardier trees.
-They are not "root bound" like potted trees and have been grown in much more natural conditions that most nursery trees.
-They are not "forced" to grow so fast and outpacing there root systems which is often the case for potted plants.
-While potted plants can spend the first 1-2 years getting established and surviving the stress of transplanting (often multiple times in there young lives), bare rooted plants are able to start "growing" right away.
+Bare rooted trees are usually preferred by orchardists and serious planters for many reasons.
+They rarely suffer transplant shock and over the short and long term establish much better root systems, making them much hardier trees.
+They are not "root bound" like potted trees and have been grown in much more natural conditions than most nursery trees.
+They are not forced to grow so fast and outpace their root systems, which is often the case for potted plants.
+While potted plants can spend the first 1-2 years getting established and surviving the stress of transplanting (often multiple times in their young lives), bare rooted plants are able to start "growing" right away.
 They wake up for the season in their new homes and take off!
-Often by the 3rd season reaching the exact same size of their larger and more showy counterparts.
+Often by the 3rd season they reach the exact same size of their larger and more showy counterparts.
 The long term potential of these trees when planted properly is usually much greater than potted trees.

-While your still reading I also wanted to address a common misconception, you DO NOT need to wait to plant your trees and shrubs until there is no risk of frost as your would with annuals or vegetables and in fact it's WRONG to wait at all and BEST to plant them as soon as possible.
+While you're still reading, I also wanted to address a common misconception.
+You DO NOT need to wait to plant your trees and shrubs until there is no risk of frost as your would with annuals or vegetables.
+In fact, it's WRONG to wait at all and BEST to plant them as soon as possible.
 Even right now if you happen to have a tree or want to move an established tree.
 There's an old piece of wisdom that you should only plant trees in months containing a "C", yup that means March and October (and I guess December if you can somehow break the earth)!